21 Sep Selling Your Home? Add Fresh Paint To Improve Your Home’s Resale Value

 If you want to stand out and swing for the fences, go ahead and go bold.
-Just know that along with potentially making this a “perfect find” for the right buyer you might be alienating a large portion of the market.
+Just know that along with potentially making this a “perfect find” for the right buyer, you might be alienating a large portion of the market.
 A safer choice is a nice, neutral tan or beige.
 Safety first!

 Most realtors even recommend repainting the entirety of your home’s interior in an off-white shade just to provide a clean slate for the new buyer.
-This is especially valid for high-end homes where the picky buyers will spend freely to “make it their own” after closing.
+This advice is especially valid for high-end homes where the picky buyers will spend freely to “make it their own” after closing.
 It might not be your style, but the more neutral colors that are in your home’s color palette, the more possibilities a buyer will see.

 Think Before Hiring A Professional Painting Company

-* When hiring a professional painter always check for references.
+- When hiring a professional painter, always check for references.
 An established business should have plenty!

-* Check their insurance – both Workman’s Comp and Liability Insurance.
+- Check their insurance – both Workman’s Comp and Liability Insurance.
 You don’t want to be on the hook for either one if something goes wrong!